weijiekoh/goengine/README.md

 Rob Miller from Mozilla, as well as the [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern).

-The idea behind Goengine is that in order to prevent race conditions, only one goroutine should write to global state.
 To achieve this, Goengine uses a main loop which listens for instructions ("Actions") and dispatches handlers ("Reducers") accordingly.
+State is protected by a `RWMutex`.
 The result from a handler function flows from the event loop via a channel.
 All these details are abstracted away from the user.

 Goengine is not ready for production.
 In particular, it needs to be